 NDIS (National Disability Insurance Scheme) & Chiropractic Treatment

 At Wellbeing Chiropractic we see people who use the NDIS to see a chiropractor for a range of musculo-skeletal complaints and conditions that may be impacting their mobility and quality of life.
-On this page you will find information about the NDIS, chiropractic and the process which we recommend to follow in order to access your NDIS funding for Chiropractic services.
+On this page you will find information about the NDIS, Chiropractic and the process which we recommend to follow in order to access your NDIS funding for Chiropractic services.
 Our team has guided many patients through the often challenging NDIS process; providing them with advice and assistance so that they can use their funding for chiropractic services, treatment and management.

-1. Plan Managers
+1. Plan Managed

 Every participant has the right to seek help from a Plan Manager.
 The funds for a Plan Manager will not take away any funding off your plan.
 Your Plan Manager will act like a financial intermediary support between you and the NDIA.
 Your Plan Manager will pay for all the services and support that you have selected.